pfheatwole/thesis/meta/discussion.rst

 [[Interesting stuff on positioning sections goes here.
 Leading edge, trailing edge, quarter-chord, whatever.]]

+* How do you specify position?

+  * The position of a section is the vector from the wing origin to some reference point in the section-local coordinate system.

+  * The leading edge of a wing section is the most common section-local origin because airfoils are traditionally defined with the leading edge as the origin.
+This choice is convenient since the wing section and the airfoil can share a coordinate system.

+  * The most common reference point for the position is the leading edge, but other choices are possible.

 * What is :math:`yz(s)`?
 In short, for each section of the wing, pick the point at :math:`r_{yz} \, c` back from the leading edge.
 Project that point onto the yz-plane.
 Do this for all sections to produce a curve.
 The